CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 ```

-Windows (all on one line, and change your username and path to the corpus to suit)
+Windows (change your username and path to the corpus to suit)
 ```
 > docker run -it --rm -v C:\Users\Billy\Desktop\abui_toy_corpus/:/kaldi-helpers/input coedl/kaldi-helpers:0.XXXX
 ```